mac-theobio/Lab_meeting/return_to_campus_survey.md

 who would be most affected by which decisions.
 Some things to ask about might be: members of racialized groups, being at high risk medically from COVID, having a disability.
+- The survey isn't actually asking whether the respondent thinks an institution-wide return to in-person work/instruction is a good idea.
+Without this question, it gives the impression that that decision is a fait accompli.
+Is that something you want community feedback on?
+Or are there other metrics that the decision is being based on?

 _For questions aimed at students:_
 - I didn't see any questions about what safety precautions people